Discover the Facts About Dock and Pier Maintenance, Materials, and More!

 Q: Do Piers Need Frequent, Inconvenient, or Expensive Repairs?

 A: Many dock components require periodic upkeep.
-These typically include smaller components rather than the deck.
+Smaller parts, rather than the overall deck, typically require the most attention.

-For some of the less noticeable components, you wouldn’t know it needed repair unless you know what to look for.
-Weather conditions, warping, rust, and dry rot are common issues that occur when docks are in the water year-round.
+In some cases, you won’t know an area needs repair unless you know what to look for.
+Weather conditions, warping, rust, and dry rot are common issues that occur when docks and piers are in the water year-round.
 Take a look at the following parts and note the condition of each.

 - Posts and metal pipes